-If you are applying the Silver standard to a retrofit project you may need training in delivering moisture-robust energy efficiency measures.
+If you are applying the building standard to a retrofit project you may need training in delivering moisture-robust energy efficiency measures.
 Read about our advanced retrofit training course which is studied online at your own convenience here.

 You may wish to incorporate environmental condition monitoring into your project (especially if it is a retrofit): Read about the Omnisense remote monitoring system here.

 Independent certification was considered as it could, in principal, be provided by Passivhaus certifiers.
 However, the AECB opted to provide a less formal option for its members and therefore a self certification route has been developed.
-This means the self certifier (typically the building’s energy consultant) takes responsibility for certification and for underwriting the Silver standard claim.
+This means the self certifier (typically the building’s energy consultant) takes responsibility for certification and for underwriting the standard claim.
 The AECB has provided a form of declaration for completion by the certifying consultant but will deliberately not audit or take responsibility for the certification.

 The AECB self certification process is designed to make explicit the project’s claim to be a low energy design and to provide the consumer with a degree of protection under trading standards – without the AECB having to get involved in quality control and legal matters.